hacs/documentation/source/docs/publish/include.md

 description: 'Include default repositories'
 ---

-As a developer you can now add your repository to be included in as a default repository in the store.
+As a developer, you can now add your repository to be included as a default repository in the store.

 Only the owner of the repository or a major contributor to it can submit a PR to have it included as a default.